bonsai-rx/machinelearning-examples/examples/PointProcessDecoder/DecodePositionFromHippocampusClusterless/README.md

 #### Load Model

-The `LoadModel` group workflow contains nodes for defining the model and initializing the `Torch` library.
-The `InitializeTorchDevice` nodes are apart of the `Bonsai.ML.Torch` library and define which computing device will be used for execution.
+The `LoadModel` group workflow contains operators for defining the model and initializing the `Torch` library.
+The `InitializeTorchDevice` operator is part of the `Bonsai.ML.Torch` library and specifies which computing device will be used for execution.
 The `CPU` and `CUDA` devices are used to initialize the CPU and GPU, respectively.
 It is highly recommended to use a GPU for real-time decoding.
-However, for the purposes of the demo, it is possible to use only the CPU by simply changing the `DeviceType` property to `CPU` for the node upstream of the `CUDA` subject.
+However, for the purposes of the demo, it is possible to use only the CPU by simply changing the `DeviceType` property to `CPU` for the operator upstream of the `CUDA` subject.
 The `CUDA` device object is passed to the model's `Device` property and we give the model the default name.

-In this example, the mouse's position is decoded from hippocampal neural activity while it navigates a W-shaped track during a spatial alternation task.
-The coordinates of the mouse lie in the range [0, 120] for both the x and y dimension.
+In this example, the animal's position is decoded from hippocampal neural activity while it navigates a W-shaped track during a spatial alternation task.
+The tracked coordinates lie in the range [0, 120] for both the x and y dimension.
 Thus, the `MinRange` and `MaxRange` values are set to `0, 0` and `120, 120`, respectively.
 The `Dimensions` are set to `2` and the `Steps` parameter is set to `50, 50`.
 The `Bandwidth` is set to `10, 10`.

 The neural data consists of clusterless marked spikes from tetrode recordings taken from the hippocampus.
 Thus, the `ClusterMarks` encoder is used.
 The dataset includes `28` recording tetrodes (`MarkChannels`), with `4` mark features associated with each spike (`MarkDimensions`).
 The `MarkBandwidth` is set to `15,15,15,15`.
 The `EstimationMethod` is set to `KernelCompression` and the `DistanceThreshold` is set to `1.5`.